Quick Links

 BOARD 101 TRAINING

-The Cause Collective Board 101 Training is a free 1 to 1.5 hour training that reviews basic roles & responsibilities of a nonprofit board.
-This is a free training for Cause Collective members' board of directors.
+The Cause Collective Board 101 Training is a free 1 to 1.5 hour training for our member agencies.
+This preentation is a review of basic roles & responsibilities of a nonprofit board.

 To request a training, click the link below to complete the request form.